-- The TOEFL is waived for the following applicants: native speakers of English; holders of a bachelor's or master's degree from a U.S. university; and holders of college or university degrees where English was the primary language of instruction. - ii.
-Applicants who do not achieve the minimum TOEFL score but meet other admission criteria may be admitted conditionally and required to complete the Program in Intensive English (PIE; http://nau.edu/CAL/PIE/Program-Overview/) in the first semester of enrollment.
+- i.
+The English proficiency test requirement is waived for the following applicants: native speakers of English; holders of a bachelor's or master's degree from a U.S. university; and holders of college or university degrees where English was the primary language of instruction. - ii.
+Applicants who do not achieve the minimum English proficiency test score but meet other admission criteria may be admitted conditionally and required to complete the Program in Intensive English (PIE; http://nau.edu/CAL/PIE/Program-Overview/) in the first semester of enrollment.